When’s Virgin River season 2 released on Netflix?

-Virgin River has been a success on Netflix, with the primary season of the present airing on the streaming service in December 2019.
-The present follows the story of Melinda “Mel” Monroe who solutions an advert to be a midwife in a distant Californian city known as Virgin River.
-She hopes that the small city is the right place to start out a brand new life, however she quickly finds that it’s not all the time simple to depart your previous, and your ache, behind…
+Virgin River has been successful on Netflix, with the primary season of the present airing on the streaming service in December 2019.
+The present follows the story of Melinda “Mel” Monroe who solutions an advert to be a midwife in a distant Californian city referred to as Virgin River.
+She hopes that the small city is the proper place to start out a brand new life, however she quickly finds that it’s not all the time straightforward to go away your previous, and your ache, behind…

 Is there going to be a Virgin River season 2 on Netflix?